laszlocsomor/proposals/designs/2018-07-18-windows-native-test-runner.md

 Using `stdin` is also safe: no other process has a handle to the test wrapper's `stdin`, so no other process will inadvertently send the interruption request.

+### Remote test execution

+When Bazel or the user interrupt remotely running tests, Bazel will signal the fact of the interruption (provided the remote execution service supports such signalling), then Bazel will close the connection, and report that the test's status is unknown.

 ### Shutdown protocol